 Further collects an annual investment account service fee of $18.00.
 This fee is deducted from your investment account and only when the investment account has a balance.
 This fee is not cumulative.
 Members with both types of investment account will only pay one $18 fee per year.

-Schwab Self-Directed Brokerage Investment account fees
+Schwab Health Savings Brokerage Account fees

 Short-term redemption fees may apply for fund units that are sold within the time frame listed in the fund's prospectus.
 Refer to the fund prospectus to learn if redemption fees apply.